Muhammad Nur Manuty: Political career

 Muhammad Nur was one of the founding members of the National Justice Party (KeADILan, precursor to PKR), sharing a longstanding association with its founder, Anwar Ibrahim, during their activist years in the Malaysian Islamic Youth Movement (ABIM).
 Anwar was a founding member who served as president of ABIM from 1974 to 1982, whereas Muhammad Nur would eventually succeed him as president from 1991 to 1997.
 This foundation cemented a political alliance that guided Muhammad Nur’s role within the broader Reformasi movement.

 In 2001, Muhammad Nur contested the deputy presidency of KeADILan as a candidate from the party’s ABIM-aligned Islamic intellectual faction, representing one of the party’s key ideological groups.
 He received 477 votes, narrowly losing to Abdul Rahman Othman, who won with 521 votes.

-Being a native of Perak, both of his two candidacies for the Dewan Rakyat were in his home state.
+Being a native of Perak, both of his candidacies for the Dewan Rakyat were in his home state.
 He contested the Larut parliamentary seat in the 1999 general election, losing by 4,009 votes against UMNO candidate Raja Ahmad Zainuddin Raja Omar.
 In 2013, he stood as the PKR candidate for the neighbouring Bagan Serai, narrowly losing against UMNO’s Noor Azmi Ghazali, who won with a 1,140-vote majority.

 He was appointed a senator in 2015, representing Selangor in the Dewan Negara during the 13th Malaysian Parliament, serving one term alongside DAP's Chandra Mohan Thambirajah from 17 December 2015 to 16 December 2018.